Eurasian goshawk: Corvids

 Overall, one prey family that is known to be taken in nearly every part of the goshawk's range is the corvids, although they do not necessarily dominate the diet in all areas.
 Some 24 species have been reported in the diet of Eurasian and American goshawks.
 The second most commonly reported prey species in breeding season dietary studies from Europe is the 160 g Eurasian jay (Garrulus glandarius).
 These species were recorded in studies from northeastern Poland and the Apennines of Italy (where the Eurasian jays made up a quarter of the food by number) as the main prey species by number.
-The conspicuously loud vocalizations, somewhat sluggish flight (when hunting adult or post-fledging individuals) and moderate size of these jays make them ideal for prey-gathering male goshawks.
+The conspicuously loud calls, somewhat sluggish flight (when hunting adult or post-fledging individuals) and moderate size of these jays make them ideal for prey-gathering male goshawks.
 Another medium-sized corvid, the 218 g Eurasian magpie (Pica pica) is also amongst the most widely reported secondary prey species for goshawks there.
 Magpies, like large jays, are rather slow fliers and can be handily outpaced by a pursuing goshawk.
 Some authors claim that taking of large corvids is a rare behaviour, due to their intelligence and complex sociality which in turn impart formidable group defenses and mobbing capabilities.
 One estimation claimed this to be done by about 1–2% of adult goshawks during the breeding season (based largely on studies from Sweden and England), however, on the contrary many goshawks do routinely hunt crows and similar species.
 In fact, there are some recorded cases where goshawks were able to exploit such mobbing behaviour in order to trick crows into close range, where the mob victim suddenly turned to grab one predaceously.
-In the following areas Corvus species were the leading prey by number: the 440 g hooded crow (Corvus cornix) in the Ural mountains (9% by number), the 245 g western jackdaw (Coloeus monedula) in Sierra de Guadarrama, Spain (36.4% by number), the 453 g rook (Corvus frugilegus) in the Zhambyl district, Kazakhstan (36.6% by number).
-Despite evidence that northern goshawks avoid nesting near common ravens (Corvus corax), the largest widespread corvid (about the same size as a goshawk at 1040 g) and a formidable opponent even one-on-one, they are even known to prey on ravens seldom.
+In the following areas Corvus species were the leading prey by number: the 440 g hooded crow (Corvus cornix) in the Ural Mountains (9% by number), the 245 g western jackdaw (Coloeus monedula) in Sierra de Guadarrama, Spain (36.4% by number), the 453 g rook (Corvus frugilegus) in the Zhambyl district, Kazakhstan (36.6% by number).
+Despite evidence that Eurasian goshawks avoid nesting near common ravens (Corvus corax), the largest widespread corvid (about the same size as a goshawk at 1040 g) and a formidable opponent even one-on-one, they occasionally even prey on ravens.